At1z/esatto/README.md

 </code></pre>

 <h1>Testing</h1>
-<h3>You can try the application by typing localhost in your browser </h3>
+<h3>You can try the application by typing "localhost" in your browser </h3>
 <h3>The application works by selecting actions from the left or right column.
 In the form, inactive fields will turn gray.</h3>

 <h2>Fields:</h2>